edithal-14/sta2453-p1/README.md

 The validation code will be checked manually for everyone.

 ### *Do not use the analytic pricer as part of your model.
-This is considered cheating and you will fail automatically and be subject to academic dishonesty *
+This is considered cheating, you will fail automatically and be subject to academic dishonesty *

 You are free to use any packages/frameworks you like provided that they can be run and installed on a `ubuntu 20.04` docker image found here `https://hub.docker.com/_/ubuntu`.
 When writing code to evaluate your model, feel free to delete the skeleton code within `riskfuel_test.py`.